GrammaTech/gtirb-stack-stamp/README.md

 We add the folliwng CMake options during building:

-* `GTIRB_STACK_STAMP_ENABLE_TESTS`: Set to `OFF` to disable the downloading of Google Test and the building of the test executable.
+* `GTIRB_STACK_STAMP_ENABLE_TESTS`: Set to `OFF` to disable the downloading of Google Test and the building of the test executable. `ON` by default.
-* `GTIRB_STACK_STAMP_BUILD_SHARED_LIBS`: Set to `OFF` to build static libraries instead of dybnamic ones.
+* `GTIRB_STACK_STAMP_BUILD_SHARED_LIBS`: Set to `OFF` to build static libraries instead of dybnamic ones. `ON` by default.

 #### On Linux